The 5 Best Livestock Guard Dogs for Sheep, Goats, and Other Herds

 The Kuvasz looks similar to the other livestock guard dogs.
-The eyes are black, he weighs about 50-75 kilograms, but he is not as heavy as some of the livestock guard dog breeds.
-The main difference is in his personality.
+The eyes are black, they weigh about 50–75 kilograms, but they are not as heavily built as some of the livestock guard dog breeds.
+The main difference is personality.

-If this dog is to be kept as a companion animal he should have early socialization and good obedience training.
+If this dog is to be kept as a companion animal, they should have early socialization and good obedience training.
 They might be more playful than other livestock guard dogs but are also serious about their work and quite independent.
-The Kuvasz is known to be good with kids, good around other animals, and protective of his family and owner.
+The Kuvasz is known to be good with kids, good around other animals, and protective of their family and owner.
 They are not known for performing tricks or obeying commands off leash.

-If you are interested in this breed of dog there is a HubPages author, Suhail, that keeps one and is knowledgeable on the Kuvasz and other livestock guard dogs.
-Click on his name and the link will take you to a great article about his experience with the breed.
+If you are interested in this breed of dog, there is another author, Suhail, that keeps one and is knowledgeable on the Kuvasz and other livestock guard dogs.
+You can search for his great article about his experience with the breed.

 The other part of this list that is a little different than other lists is its lack of any small dogs.
 If you look at the list for Low Maintenance Dog Breeds, you will see the Welsh Corgi.
 Corgis have been suggested as a livestock guard dog but are not one of the most popular because they are small and unable to handle the larger predators.

 Corgis are, however, one of the few livestock guard dogs great with geese.
 When my geese were small, my Pit Bull cross guarded them effectively.
 Now that they are larger, a fox or average-sized dog would not mess with them.
 A large dog could still attack them, however, and a Corgi would do little to stop that.

 They might be classed more as livestock herding dogs, since they have more of a tendency to move their charges around the yard.